tm1611/Machine-Learning-Engineer-Nanodegree/04 - Capstone_Project/capstone_proposal.md

 In particular, how do these algorithms perform on the M4 dataset which can be seen as close to a real-world setting as it gets (more on this in the section about the data).
 Also, are there significant performance differences across *frequencies* (Yearly, Quarterly, Monthly, Weekly, Daily, Hourly) or *domain* (Micro, Industry, Macro, Finance, Demographic, Other).

-Other questions regarding this algorithm come from the authors themselves as they state that data should be *related* and the dataset itself be *large* (for example Salinas et al., 2017; Wang et al., 2019).
+Other questions regarding these algorithms come from the authors themselves as they state that data should be *related* and the dataset itself be *large* (for example Salinas et al., 2017; Wang et al., 2019).
 Unfortunately, there are no guidelines or suggestions about what is considered *large* or what is considered to be *related*.
 Using the M4 data can help to answer these questions:

 2. Do models that are  trained on larger series of the same frequency perform better?
 Experimental Design: Using random subsets of N={100, 500, 1000, n_i}
 3. Do models that are trained on the same domain perform better compared to models that are trained cross-sectoral keeping N constant.